runtimeverification/aspectLLVM/README.md

 option which is made available by this pass.
-In Linux, assuming the path to LLVMAOP.so is included in the library path, one can use: opt -load LLVMAOP.so -aop < input.bc > output.bc
+In Linux, assuming the path to LLVMAOP.so is included in the library path, one can use: opt -load LLVMAOP.so -aop input.bc -o output.bc

 This command assumes the existence of an 'aspect.map' file in the current directory containing lines of the form:
   <when> <what> <fname> call <hname>
-where <when> ::= before | after
+where <when> ::= before | after | instead-of
 and <what> ::= executing | calling
-currently after executing is not supported.
+currently "executing" is only supported for "before"
 <hname> is supposed to have the same signature as <fname> except that its
-return type is void and, for after calling instrumentation point, the returned value is its first argument.
+return type is void and, for after calling instrumentation point, it has an additional first argument to hold the return value.
-  The instrumented bitcode is saved into output.bc
+The instrumented bitcode is saved into output.bc (which can be the same as input.bc)